 This is the TorGuard Windows VPN app we did our testing with:

 In addition to their apps, TorGuard has browser extensions for both Firefox and Chrome.
-And you can get VPN routers with TorGuard pre-installed from their sister company Private Router.
+You can get VPN routers with TorGuard pre-installed from their sister company Private Router.

 One thing that bothers us about the TorGuard apps is that what you can do is limited when you are connected to a server.
 In other words: